FuelLabs/fuels-ts/apps/docs/src/guide/contracts/interacting-with-contracts.md

 The `simulate` method should be used to dry-run a contract call, ensuring that the wallet used has sufficient funds to cover the transaction fees, without consuming any resources.

-This dry-run uses the `utxo-validate` parameter set to `true`, preventing the use of fake UTXOs.
+This dry-run uses the `utxo-validate` parameter set to `true`, enforcing the use of real UTXOs.

 A funded wallet it's required: